 Abstract for NAFEMS World Congress ‘23

-The wide and broadening computing andAs the computational workflow landscape and itsbecomes increasingly diversified, flexible, and distributed, nature results in widely acknowledged problems with engineering simulation validation and portable repeatability of results emerge.
-These are not unidimensional problems but impeding progress on these and other important aspects of total quality is theThe lack of interoperability caused bydue to variability in the software tooling at nearly every layer of the software computing stack further impedes addressing these challenges., compounding systemic complexity executing engineering workflows such as parametric-sweep ensembles and the orchestration of assorted applications applied in concert.
-Since most engineering use cases are not satisfied by the execution of a single application, but at minimum by the execution of that application repeatedly, or more likely, in concert with other orchestrated applications in a workflow, the complexity is compounded.
+As the computational workflow landscape becomes increasingly diversified, flexible, and distributed, problems with engineering simulation validation and portable repeatability of results emerge.
+The lack of interoperability due to variability in the software tooling at nearly every layer of the software computing stack further impedes addressing these challenges, compounding systemic complexity executing engineering workflows such as parametric-sweep ensembles and the orchestration of assorted applications applied in concert.
 Examples of interoperability barriers include workflow representation, execution and tracking, FAIR data and tool management including provenancial reference to the runtimes which created or used them, and security barriers at organizational perimeters.
-Short of singleAbandoning abstraction for access to best-of-breed capability and/or comprehensive functionality, single-vendor or pre-down selectedexplicitly constrained solutions impose which are also myriad, often non-comprehensive, and at a level of software abstraction strikingly similar, this high bar imposes limitations to the fully realized and liberal application of modern MBSE tooling.
+Abandoning abstraction for access to best-of-breed capability and/or comprehensive functionality, single-vendor or explicitly constrained solutions impose limitations to the fully realized and liberal application of modern MBSE tooling.

 Based on our industrial experience, we propose a software architecture consisting of three workflow types – in-situ, intra-enterprise or site, and inter-site.
 Interoperable and digitally threaded workflows can span all three types.
 For a site to interoperate in a workflow – be it a local user site, or a corporate, government, or cloud-managed computing facility – the site must provide four architectural pillars including security, runtime, data and resource management.
 Any commercial, open source, or custom solution which adheres to, or can be made to bend to a published open interface can interoperate in a distributed heterogeneous workflow.
 This implementation-agnostic view differentiates our approach.